nemosminer/NemosMiner/README.md

   Developer/Contributors Donation:
-  There is a 14 minute per day donation (0.9%) list and wallets is publicly available at: https://nemosminer.com/data/devlist.json
+  There is a 14 minute per day donation (0.9%)
+  Please help support the great team behind NemosMiner by leaving mining donations turned on list and wallets is publicly available at: https://nemosminer.com/data/devlist.json

 NemosMiner Monitoring Server : https://nemosminer.com